tommyfuu/colorTemp-Past-Codes/README.md

 Some past codes for reference

 # Included a matlab file that I just tested tonight (20200409).
 colorTemp.mlx might only work completely on Matlab on Windows system for some reason.
-I tried with Mac and Windows and Mac is acting weirdly with ginput.
+I tried with Mac and Mac is acting weirdly with ginput.
 So to make it work, please use Windows.
 Haven't tested for Linux but hopefully it works.
 We used Matlab because we were using the output of this file for some mathematical modelling.
 I think Matlab would work here as well if we are doing some modelling.

 # Functionality: